England. Change location

 What you will study

-This online module will be attractive to anyone with an interest in, and concern for children and young people, including those who work with children and/or young people and who want to learn more about contemporary theories and research from a range of different disciplines that help us to understand children, childhoods and youth.
-The module draws on research and theories from childhood and youth studies and psychology, an interdisciplinary perspective that is broader than mainstream psychology or childhood modules.
-This is designed to introduce you to different ways of thinking about the influences on childhood and children’s and young people’s lives and their development.
-There are four blocks, each comprising 5-6 weeks (units) of supported study.
-A 14-chapter Reader accompanies this module, An introduction to childhood and youth studies and psychology (eds.
-Cooper & Tatlow-Golden, 2023) and every student receives a copy in addition to a pdf.
+This online module will be attractive to anyone with an interest in and concern for children and young people, including those who work with children and/or young people and who want to learn more about contemporary theories and research from a range of different disciplines that help us to understand children, childhoods and youth.
+The module draws on research and theories from childhood and youth studies and psychology.
+This interdisciplinary perspective is broader than mainstream psychology or childhood/youth modules.
+It is designed to introduce you to different ways of thinking about the influences on children’s and young people’s lives and their development.
+This module is divided into four blocks, each comprising 5-6 weeks of supported study.
+A 14-chapter book, An Introduction to Childhood and Youth Studies and Psychology (eds.
+Cooper & Tatlow-Golden, 2023), accompanies the module, and every student receives both a physical copy and a PDF.

-Block 1 introduces childhood and youth studies and psychology as different and complementary ways of understanding childhood and youth.
-The units consider some of the complex influences that shape children’s and young people’s development, including their embodied experiences and the research approaches through which children and young people’s lives are explored and understood.
+Block 1 introduces childhood and youth studies and psychology.
+The units consider some of the complex influences that shape children’s and young people’s development, including their embodied experiences and how their lives are explored and understood through research.

 Block 2 considers social and emotional development, spanning the development of the self (Or the answer to the question, ‘who am I?’); the role of diverse families in children and young people’s lives; the many factors that influence how we can understand and support children and young people’s mental health and psychological wellbeing; and the role of learning, schooling and education in children and young people’s lives.

-In addition to the set text, there are weekly, interactive online activities throughout the module to support your learning.
-The audio and video resources have been specifically designed, recorded, filmed and written to support the set text.
-They provide further background to some of the key concepts and theoretical issues that the module teaches and they include personal accounts from experts, parents, children and young people themselves on a range of important topics so that you can make links between ideas about children and childhoods and ‘real life’ issues.
+In addition to the book, there are weekly interactive online activities throughout the module to support your learning.
+The audio and video resources have been specifically designed, recorded, filmed, and written to support the book and expand your insights.
+They help explain some of the key concepts and theories that the module teaches.
+They also include personal accounts from experts, parents, and children and young people themselves on important topics so that you can link ideas about childhood and youth with ‘real life’ issues.

 Teaching and assessment